 - The first is with his Academy instructor, Iruka Umino, who openly states that Naruto is like a little brother to him and becomes a Parental Substitute to Naruto in the first episode of the series.
-It's this influence in Naruto's life that has kept him from becoming a psychotic killer — like, for example, Gaara.
+It's this influence in Naruto's life that has kept him from becoming a psychotic killer like, for example, Gaara.
 By the end of the anime series, Iruka is fully acknowledged as Naruto's father figure.

 - The second is Jiraiya, who often treated Naruto like a grandson.
 This relationship is later confirmed after Jiraiya's death by Iruka, who tells Naruto that Jiraiya was always bragging about him and had mentioned multiple times that he thought of Naruto as a grandson.

-- Of course, the more revelations about the backstory come about, the more Fridge Logic has the fans going, 'wait...Jiraiya was like a father to Naruto's dad, and is responsible for his name, and never appeared in his whole childhood?'
-'Seriously, Naruto's dad took care of Kakashi after he was orphaned and Kakashi didn't appear in Naruto's life until the Hokage made him, and even then mostly ignored him?'
+- Of course, the more revelations about the backstory come about, the more Fridge Logic has the fans going, 'wait...Jiraiya was like a father to Naruto's dad, Naruto's official godfather, and is responsible for his name, and never appeared in his whole childhood?'
+'Seriously, Naruto's dad took care of Kakashi after he was orphaned and Kakashi didn't appear in Naruto's life until the Hokage made him?'
 Shinobi are bad at interpersonal responsibility.
 It seems to have something to do with a reaction to all those people dying.